tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 end
 ```

 Our `do_something/1` function is similar when the number of bottles is between 1 and 99 - we take a bottle down and pass it around.
-When we are on the last bottle, we take "it" down instead of "one."
+However, when we are on the last bottle, we take "it" down instead of "one."

 Our final match for `do_something/1` is what to do when we run out of our beverage.
 In the song, the verse is usually about going to the store and buying some more.
 In our case, we will ask [José](https://github.com/josevalim), the alchemist that brought us the joyful Elixir language, to brew up some more of our elixirs of joy (the attempt at cleverness stops here).

 Despite having a vague function name and some potential duplication, I think the solution ends up being straightforward to follow.
 Let's go back to _99 Bottles of OOP_ to help us evaluate this claim.

 ## Concrete or Abstract

-The book describes code as being on a concrete-abstract spectrum.
-On the concrete side, code is generally easier to understand but harder to change.
-On the other side, abstract code is generally more difficult to understand but (intended to be) easier to change.

 The book posits that, when learning how to program, we start out writing concrete code.
 Over time, we often move towards writing abstract code as a default.
 While writing changeable code provides value, the book points out that it does not always make sense to start there.